QualiTorque/qualitorque.github.io/docs/reports/using-reports.md

 ## Cross Filtering ##

-Cross filtering on a widget will impact the entire report.
+Cross filtering on a chart will impact the entire report.
 The way to achieve cross filtering is by clicking on the **value** in the graph which you want to filter by.
 The chosen value will be applied as a filter across the entire report.